 ENGL 260American Literature to Mid 19th Century3

-ENGL 261American Literature From 1865 to Present3
+ENGL 261American Literature from 1865 to Present3

 ENGL 270English Literature: Middle Ages to 18th Century3